-Profile America — Saturday, August 10th.
+Profile America — Monday, August 10th.
 The Smithsonian Institution was founded on this date in 1846.
 It is named for British scientist James Smithson, who willed his fortune to the U.S. to establish the institution, even though he had never visited America.
 Today, the Smithsonian is the world's largest museum and research complex, made up of 19 museums and galleries, the National Zoo, and nine research centers.
-It currently has some 137 million items in its collections.
-It is one of the main attractions for both American and foreign visitors, and last year over 30 million people toured the Smithsonian's many exhibit halls.
-Each year, more than 1.7 million visitors from overseas come to Washington, D.C.
-You can find current data on the country's economy by downloading the new America's Economy mobile application at www.census.gov/mobile.
+It currently has nearly 138 million items in its collections.
+It is one of the main attractions for both American and foreign visitors, and through the end of May, hosted 11.5 million visitors.
+In addition to the Smithsonian archipelago, there are over 5,000 mostly modest museums in the U.S., employing over 87,000 people.
+You can find more facts about America from the U.S. Census Bureau online at www.census.gov.

 Profile America is produced by the Center for New Media and Promotions of the U.S. Census Bureau.
 These daily features are available as produced segments, ready to air, on the Internet at http://www.census.gov (look for "Multimedia Gallery" by the "Newsroom" button).

 To view the original version on PR Newswire, visit:http://www.prnewswire.com/news-releases/us-census-bureau-daily-feature-for-august-10-300121950.html